 The United Church invites all who seek to love Jesus to share in this family meal.

-The United Church of Canada prides itself on welcoming everyone the way Jesus did, regardless of age, race, class, gender, sexual orientation, or ability.
+The United Church of Canada prides itself on welcoming everyone the way Jesus did, regardless of age, race, class, gender identity, sexual orientation, or physical ability.

 The church works hard to appreciate people of all ages, from grandparents to newborns.
 Children aren't viewed as adults-in-waiting, nor are they on display for the amusement of the adults.
 They're full and welcome participants at the heart of each congregation, bringing ideas and unique talents that can inspire the entire church.